metio/matrix-alertmanager-receiver/README.md

       - url: "http://example.com:<port>/<alerts-path-prefix>/{roomID}"
 ```

 The values for `<port>` and `<alerts-path-prefix>` are configuration options of this service and need to match whatever you wrote into your Alertmanager configuration.
-The value for `{roomID}` is something that only exists in your Alertmanager configuration and must be a valid Matrix room ID (not an alias).
+The value for `{roomID}` must be a valid Matrix room ID or a pre-defined pretty URL (see below).
 The following snippet shows the same configuration with all options specified:

 ```yaml
 receivers: